tigerbeetle/tigerbeetle/docs/reference/transfers.md

 `credit_account_id` account.

 * Type is 64-bit unsigned integer (8 bytes)
-* Must not be zero
+* Must not be zero, unless marking a pending transfer as posted

 ### `timestamp`